shubham-execideas/youuBlog/src/terms/Terms and Conditions.md

 These terms and conditions ("Terms", "Agreement") are an agreement between YOUU, LLC ("YOUU, LLC", "us", "we" or "our") and you ("User", "you" or "your").
-This Agreement sets forth the general terms and conditions of your use of the provider.soberpeer.comwebsite and any of its products or services (collectively, "Website" or "Services").
+This Agreement sets forth the general terms and conditions of your use of the provider.soberpeer.com website and any of its products or services (collectively, "Website" or "Services").

 ### **Accounts and membership**